 This following oven ageing test is also not a part of any international sunglasses standard but in the real world sunglasses might be left on the dashboard of a car in the midday summer sun so we carry out this test over 7 days in an oven set at 70 degrees.
 We then inspect the sunglasses for blemishes and flaws and subjected them to a number of further tests.

-There are many more test that we apply to our sunglasses but we don’t want our competitors to know all our secrets of how we remain the world’s best baby and kids sunglasses manufacturer.
+There are many more test that we apply to our sunglasses but we don’t want our competitors to know all our secrets of how we stay the world’s best baby and kids sunglasses manufacturer.

 It’s this extra attention to detail that makes us the leading supplier of high quality baby and kids sunglasses in the world.
 Don’t your kids deserve the best?